 - Health getting worse: Many physical and mental illnesses have their roots in the addiction.
 In the same manner, Benzodiazepines relapse may lead to other serious problems.
 They are overdose, seizures, memory problems, psychosis and the list never ends.
 Unfortunately, some might not be lucky enough to survive due to the complications.

-Benzodiazepines Relapse: Can You Prevent It?
+Benzodiazepines Relapse: Can It Be Prevented?

 Most probably, yes.